-Wind time series are usually characterized by a strong variability, alternating periods of high and low fluctuations.
-Nevertheless, the presence of relatively long periods of extremely low variability when compared with the rest of the distribution can be unrealistic since they can be produced by errors in the measuring sensors or instrumental drift.
-The persistence test detects and flags sequences of wind speed and wind direction observations with abnormally low variability.
-However, it is important to point out that relatively long periods with very low variability and mean wind speed values close to zero are typical of the observed natural variability (e.g. static high pressure systems during several days in a row producing weak winds).
+Wind time series are usually characterized by strong variability, alternating periods of high and low fluctuations.
+Nevertheless, the presence of relatively long periods of extremely low variability can be unrealistic since they can be produced by errors in the measuring sensors or instrumental drift.
+The Persistence test detects and flags sequences of wind speed and wind direction observations with abnormally low variability.
+However, it is important to take into account that relatively long periods with very low variability and mean wind speed values close to zero are typical of the observed natural variability (e.g., produced by a static high-pressure system during several days in a row and thus producing weak winds).
 Hence, these data cannot be considered erroneous.
-Thus, the persistence test does not introduce any flag to wind speeds weaker than 0.5 m s-1.
+The Persistence test does not introduce any flag to wind speeds weaker than 0.5 m s^{-1} .
 These measurements are then flagged as calms.